stealth/opmsg/README.md

 _opmux_ is a wrapper for _opmsg_ and _gpg_, which transparently forwards encryption and decryption requests to the right program, by checking message markers and persona ids.
+This way you may use your _opmsg_ and _gpg_ setup in parallel and the correct (de)crypt program is automagically invoked.
+When you send a Mail and an _opmsg_ persona is found for the destination, _opmsg_ is used for encryption, otherwise _gpg_ is used.
-This requires your personas to be properly `--link`ed or having a valid `my_id` in your _opmsg_ config. _opmux_ may miss recipients with Cc/Bcc for gpg in above mutt setup.
+This requires your personas to be properly `--link`ed or having a valid `my_id` in your _opmsg_ config.

-For __enigmail__ or other MUAs you would just configure the gpg-path to be `/usr/local/bin/opmux` and add `keyid-format long` to your _~/.gnupg/config_ file and you are done.
+For __enigmail__ or other MUAs you would just configure the gpg-path to be `/path/to/opmux` and you are done (but dont forget the `keyid-format long` from the first step).

+_opmux_ prefers the _gpg2_ over the _gpg_ binary if both gpg versions are installed.
+If you have both gpg versions installed in parallel but for whatever reason want to work with your (old) gpg1 keys, you have to change the call order in `opmux.c` _gpg()_ function.

 All this however is just for convenience.
 The more GUI and layering you add to your _opmsg_ setup, the more chance you have to use wrong destination or source personas.
 So